KasparEtter/ef1p/pages/email/email.md

 <figcaption markdown="span">

-The header used to indicate with which method the content of the message has to be decoded.<br>
+This header field indicates with which method the content of the message has to be decoded.<br>
 The `Value` can be `quoted-printable`, `base64`, or `7bit` if no content encoding has been used.<br>
 (If the `8BITMIME` or `BINARYMIME` extensions are supported, the value can also be `8bit` or `binary`.)